Dowth:

 of passage and chamber are decorated with spirals, chevrons,

 lozenges and rayed circles.
-Rayed circles or suns can also just
+Rayed circles or suns can also be

 click

-kerbstones of the tumulus.
-A kerbstone with cup-marks, a spiral
+of the decorated kerbstones of the tumulus.
+A kerbstone with

 Pictures of sunset